Fee payment deadline is today, May 21. More

 - Placement into ENGL 1100 Beginning Composition

 Note: Seats are limited in the HIMT programs.
 Applicants meeting program requirements by the end of Spring semester are accepted on a first-come, first-serve basis until all programs are full.
-Submission of an application does not guarantee your admission to the HIMT program.
+Submission of an application does not guarantee your admission into the HIMT program.
 The online application for the HIMT Associate's Degree program and the Medical Coding Certificate program will be available from October 1, 2015 - December 31, 2015.
 Once accepted in HIMT, students are required to complete and pass a drug screen and background check at the student's expense.
 If a students does not pass the drug screen or background check, his/her acceptance to the HIMT Associate's Degree program or the Medical Coding Certificate program will be revoked.

 Information About HIMT Courses

 For more information about HIMT courses go to Program Information.
 The published plan of study assumes an autumn semester start date for semester one.
 Starting the program in any other semester will require an alternate plan of study that will extend the time to complete the program.